 In a perfect world, no one ever experiences the devastation caused by the needless loss of a loved one.
 However, any type of negligent or wrongful act can have an immediate effect on the very survival of family members who counted on a person for financial and emotional support.
 No one wants to think of lawsuits after the loss of a loved one.
 However, an experienced and compassionate New York wrongful death attorney can handle the details of these claims with the sensitivity families need as they try to come to grips with a new, emotionally charged reality.

-The law firm of Rubin & Licatesi, P.C. represents clients who suffer emotional and monetary damages as the result of the wrongful death of a loved one.
+The law firm of Licatesi Law Group, LLP represents clients who suffer emotional and monetary damages as the result of the wrongful death of a loved one.